Track gauge: Narrow gauge

-During the period known as the "battle of the gauges", Stephenson's standard gauge was commonly known as "narrow gauge", while Brunel's railway's gauge was termed "broad gauge".
-Many narrow gauge railways were built in mountainous regions such as Wales, the Rocky Mountains of North America, Central Europe and South America.
+During the period known as the "battle of the gauges", Stephenson's standard gauge was commonly known as "narrow gauge", while Brunel's railways' gauge was termed "broad gauge".
+Many narrow gauge railways were built in mountainous regions such as Wales, the Rocky Mountains of North America, Central Europe, and South America.
 Industrial railways and mine railways across the world are often narrow gauge.
-Sugar cane and banana plantations are mostly served by narrow gauges.
+Sugar cane and banana plantations are mostly served by narrow-gauge.